Plantain family (Plantaginaceae)

 Cultivation: The preference is full or partial sun, and moist to mesic conditions in fertile, loamy soil.
 Soil with a high clay or gravel content is readily tolerated, but will stunt the growth of the plants.
 The leaves will wilt during a drought, but this is rarely lethal.
 Black-Seeded Plantain readily reseeds itself, and can spread to locations where it is undesired.
 The seeds can remain viable in the ground for several years, if not decades.

-Range & Habitat: This is a very common plant that occurs throughout Illinois (see Distribution Map).
+Range & Habitat: This common native plant occurs throughout Illinois (see Distribution Map).
 It can be found occasionally in open disturbed areas of prairies, sometimes as an invader from more developed sites, such as lawns.
 Other natural habitats include disturbed areas of meadows in woodlands, woodland borders, and clay banks along streams.
 In more developed areas, where this plant is ubiquitous, it can be found in lawns, gardens, and vacant lots, or areas along roadsides, railroads, sidewalks, gravelly driveways and alleys.
-This plant thrives on disturbance and cannot tolerate much competition from taller plants with highly developed root systems.
+Black-seeded Plantain thrives on disturbance, and it cannot tolerate much competition from taller plants with highly developed root systems.

 Faunal Associations: Various small animals help to distribute the seeds under wet conditions, which can cling to their feet or fur coats.
 Rabbits, groundhogs, and deer eat the leaves and flowering stems.
 Squirrels eat the seed capsules occasionally, including the Fox Squirrel, Gray Squirrel, and the uncommon Franklin's Ground Squirrel.
 Some birds also eat the seeds, including the Cardinal and Grasshopper Sparrow.
 The caterpillars of several species of moths (see Moth Table) and the attractive butterfly, Junonia coenia (Buckeye), feed on the foliage of this and other plantains.